The Vampire was old, and no longer beautiful. In common with all

 They continued up the carpeted hill of stair, and reached a landing and so a passage, and so her door.

 Her response was given softly.
-Vasyelu Gorin saw, from the tail of his eye, the young man's reaction, his ears almost pricked, like a cat's.
+Vasyelu Gorin saw, from the tail of

 "Wait here," Vasyelu said, and went into the room, shutting the door, leaving the other outside it in the dark.